Our Current Schedule

 There is a burden on my heart.
 The mask issue is an emotionally charged issue with many opinions.
 Can I encourage you to handle it with Christian love.
 In other words, those that choose to wear a mask should not look down on those who do not wear a mask.
 Those that choose not to wear a mask should not look down on those who do wear a mask.
 Looking down on someone else does not just happen with words, but it can happen with attitude or just a look.
 We don't know the all the reasons people do or do not wear them.
 Let's choose to promote a non-judgemental atmosphere.
 Satan is looking for every change to divide and conquer the body of Christ.
 All across this country, pastors and churches are facing pressures and issues they have never faced before.
 Hebrews 12:1–2 tells us, "Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, 2 Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God."
 We must keep our eyes on Jesus!
 Let's choose to do that today as we gather.

 As always, you are more than welcome to reach out to me if you have any questions.
-Also, if you are not yet comfortable with gathering yet, please join us at watchGBC.com.
+Also, if you are not yet comfortable with gathering in-person yet, please join us at watchGBC.com.
 Whether you are in-person or at home, we want to continue to grow together in Christ.
 God bless you!

 If you have a question about the service schedule, have a need related to a ride or delivery of food related to the Coronavirus, please call our church office at 937-293-7500.
 We’ll have someone available to answer questions during normal office hours, and our church will do our best to help in any way we can.
 Of course, always feel free to reach out to your deacon as well.